drshahizan/HPDP/2526/assignment/A2/bdm/Ayam/report.md

 ***My Observations:***

-- Strategy 1 dropped memory from ~6,048 MB to ~2,068.93 MB just by adding `usecols` to the read call.
-That's a 65% reduction with almost zero extra work.
-- With chunking, the dataset was never fully in memory peak usage stayed at 58.31 MB the whole way through 10.8 million rows.
-That's pretty impressive for something so straightforward.
-- Strategy 3 reduced memory from 85.18 MB to 58.28 MB on 200,000 rows by setting the right dtypes.
-Columns like `Registration State`, `Plate Type`, `Vehicle Body Type`, and `Vehicle Make` had the biggest impact since they each have a small set of unique values that repeat millions of times.
+Strategy 1 cut memory from around 6,048 MB down to 2,068 MB just by adding usecols to the read call — a 65% reduction with almost no extra effort.
+Strategy 2 kept peak memory at only 58.31 MB throughout the entire 10.8 million row file by processing one chunk at a time, which is a straightforward but effective approach when RAM is limited.
+Strategy 3 brought memory down from 85.18 MB to 58.28 MB on 200,000 rows by assigning proper dtypes upfront — columns like Registration State and Vehicle Make gave the biggest savings since they hold very few unique values that repeat across millions of rows.

-***What Surprised Me:*** I was surprised that Pandas used 5,026 MB to load a 2.1 GB file that's more than double the file size on disk.
-Apparently Pandas turns every string value into a Python object, and those objects take up a lot more space than the raw text.
-I also didn't expect Strategy 1 to cut load time by 55%.
-I thought reading speed was mostly about disk speed, but it turns out parsing and storing 36 extra columns takes a lot of time too.
+What surprised me was that Pandas used 5,026 MB to load a 2.1 GB file — more than double the size on disk.
+The reason is that Pandas stores every string as a separate Python object, which carries a lot of overhead beyond the raw text.
+I also didn't expect Strategy 1 to speed up loading by 55%, since I assumed disk read speed was the main bottleneck.
+It turns out parsing and storing 36 unused columns adds significant time on its own.
+On scalability, Strategies 1, 2, and 3 all hold up regardless of file size since the memory savings scale proportionally — they're a solid first step before reaching for more advanced tools.

-***Scalability:*** Strategies 1 and 2 both work regardless of file size.
-You can chunk through a 1 TB file if you have enough time.
-Strategy 3 also scales well the percentage savings stay consistent no matter how many rows you have.
-These three strategies are a solid foundation before you even think about bringing in more advanced libraries.

 ### 🌐 Scalability Outlook